jangler/oracles-randomizer/doc/seasons_notes.md

   at the start of the game instead.
 - Mystical seeds grow in all seasons.
 - Rosa doesn't appear in the overworld, and her portal is activated by default.
-- Fool's ore is randomized, since it's actually the most powerful weapon in the game.
-The Strange Brothers trade you nothing for your feather (or cape), and shovel is not required to retrieve the stolen item.
 - In some situations, the game will give you a warning about what you're doing or about to do. **If you receive one, what you're doing is out of logic and could potentially lead to a softlock**—but in some cases you can also be fine